Your ward councillors are:

 - improve activities for young people

 The ward also has an allocation of capital budget that can be utilised for improvements to the local highways infrastructure.
-The amount allocated for 2019 to 2020 is £17,181.
+It is called Ward Highways Capital Scheme and is a four-year programme formed from capital resources set aside from the main Highways Capital Programme.
+The amount allocated for 2019 to 2023 is £128,883.

 Consultations and decisions on funding happen at ward committee meetings and through surveys and councillor surgeries.